Quick Tips

 Feel the Finger Power

 Just like you do stretching exercises to warm up at the start of a workout or before playing a sport, piano players need to get their fingers moving at the start of a practice session.
 Finger power exercises, like pentascales and hand-over-hand chords, build strength, agility, and coordination.
-Several lessons in each unit teach these exercises.
+Several lessons in each unit teach these exercises like this.
+One of the first finger power exercises is taught in Lesson 28 where students learn how to step, skip, and play the I chord in a pentascale.
+This is something we encourage all students to play in every pentascale they learn so choose your favorite pentascale and practice stepping and skipping!

 Practice a New Song

-Sing the song without playing.
-Move your hands up and down with the melody as you sing.
+When learning a new song on the piano, first sing the song without playing.
+Move your fingers up and down with the melody as you sing.
 Next, play the song while singing at least four times.
 I sometimes like to ask my students to “play their age,” playing the song once for each year of their age.
 Or, for more fun, try a practice game.
+Practicing a new song could also include focusing on one difficult section of the song.
+When playing a song like “Wild Horses,” students often struggle with playing hands together for the third line of the song.
+So, to begin your practice, focus on playing the third line 5x slowly.
+Then, slowly play through the whole song.
+Break new songs into smaller sections to make learning easier.

 Review Previous Songs